ysl251/drawing-on-the-web/README.md

 Drawing on the Web
 ==================

-Spring 2014, New York University
-Joshua Clayton, Clinical Assistant Professor
+Spring 2014, New York University; Joshua Clayton, Clinical Assistant Professor